puppetlabs/puppetdb/documentation/connect_puppet_server.markdown

 ## Step 3: Set security policy

 PuppetDB listens on TCP port 8081 (HTTPS).
-Ensure that this port is open between the Puppet master and PuppetDB services.
+Ensure that this port is open between the Puppet Server and PuppetDB services.
 If the services run on the same server, additional configuration might not be needed.
 If the services are on separate servers, ensure that the server and network firewalls allow for traffic flow.

 PuppetDB works without modification with SELinux in enforcing mode.

-## Step 4: Restart Puppet master
+## Step 4: Restart Puppet Server

-Use your system's service tools to restart the Puppet master service.
+Use your system's service tools to restart the Puppet Server service.
 For open source Puppet users, the command to do this will vary, depending on the frontend web server being used.

-> Your Puppet master is now using PuppetDB to store and retrieve catalogs, facts, and exported resources.
+> Your Puppet Server is now using PuppetDB to store and retrieve catalogs, facts, and exported resources.
 You can test your setup by triggering a Puppet agent run on an arbitrary node, then logging into your PuppetDB server and viewing the `/var/log/puppetlabs/puppetdb/puppetdb.log` file, which will include calls to the "replace facts", "replace catalog", and "store report" commands:
 >
 >     2012-05-17 13:08:41,664 INFO  [command-proc-67] [puppetdb.command] [85beb105-5f4a-4257-a5ed-cdf0d07aa1a5] [replace facts] screech.example.com
 >     2012-05-17 13:08:45,993 INFO  [command-proc-67] [puppetdb.command] [3a910863-6b33-4717-95d2-39edf92c8610] [replace catalog] screech.example.com